 Dara came to prominence in Ireland as host of topical panel show Don’t Feed the Gondolas.
 He had to leave the show midway through its fifth season in order to perform at the Adelaide and Melbourne comedy festivals.

-Dara has hosted eighteen successful series of the comedy panel game Mock the Week for BBC television, and recently hosted BBC Two’s reboot of Robot Wars.
+Dara has hosted 18 successful series of the comedy panel game Mock the Week for the BBC, and recently hosted BBC Two’s reboot of Robot Wars.
 He also hosted BBC Two’s The Apprentice: You’re Fired for three years.

 Dara is also one of the most sought-after award show hosts in Britain, and regularly hosts the BAFTA Games Awards.

 Dara tours regularly, and has performed shows all over world, from Moscow to Sydney, Tromsø to Malta, and has recorded five live DVDs for Universal Pictures.
 He also holds the record for the most appearances in a year for Dublin’s legendary Vicar Street.
-His previous shows include: Live at the Theatre Royal, Dara Ó Briain Talks Funny, This Is The Show, Craic Dealer, and Crowd Tickler.
+His previous shows include: Live at the Theatre Royal (2006), Dara O Briain Talks Funny: Live in London (2008), This Is the Show (2010), Craic Dealer (2012) and Crowd Tickler (2015).

-Dara’s latest tour, Voice of Reason, has been performed across the globe, touring in the UK and Ireland, Scandinavia, mainland Europe, Australia and the Middle East.
-It was filmed by for the BBC in 2020 for a live stand up special that was broadcast on New Year’s Day.
+Dara’s latest tour Voice of Reason has been performed across the globe, touring in the UK and Ireland, Scandinavia, mainland Europe, Australia, and the Middle East.
+It was filmed by the BBC in 2020 for a live stand-up special that was broadcast on New Year’s Day.

-Dara released the bestselling book Tickling The English in 2009, and more recently his non-fiction children’s book about space, Beyond The Sky, was nominated for Best Book with Facts at the 2018 Blue Peter Book Awards.
-In 2018 Dara wrote the follow up book, Secret Science – The Amazing World Beyond your Eyes, which was received with great critical acclaim.
-2020 sees the release of Dara’s third children’s book Is There Anybody Out There, again with Scholastic.
+Dara released the bestselling book Tickling the English in 2009, and more recently his non-fiction children’s book about space, Beyond the Sky, was nominated for Best Book with Facts at the 2018 Blue Peter Book Awards.
+In 2018 Dara wrote the follow up book, Secret Science – The Amazing World Beyond Your Eyes, which was received with great critical acclaim.
+2020 saw the release of Dara’s third children’s book Is There Anybody Out There, again with Scholastic.